klimaleksus/stable-diffusion-webui-embedding-merge/README.md

 Art by <'greg rutkowski'*X+'hayao miyazaki'*Y> style.

 Notes:
-- Works best when all of your subjects have the same number of vectors (then can be even simulated by BREAK statement: `… photo of the girl in rainbow … BREAK … photo of the doll in rainbow …`);
+- Works best when all of your subjects have the same number of vectors (also can be roughly simulated by BREAK statement: `… photo of the girl in rainbow … BREAK … photo of the doll in rainbow …`);
 - You don't have to divide on the number of added parts, especially if your subjects are very different (e.g. not contain same tokens);
 - By multiplying each part in second example (where X and Y are numbers between 0.0 and 1.0) you may get a weighed combination or interpolation.